bolitaf88/Crowdfunding_ETL/README.md

 ## 4. Research Question

-- **Research Question**: *How can we effectively use Python, Pandas and Python dictionary to build ETL pipelines to transform xlsx files into PostgreSQL databases ?
+- **Research Question**: *How can we effectively use Python, Pandas and Python dictionary to build ETL pipelines to transform xlsx files and load into PostgreSQL databases ?
 ---

 ## 5. Syntax and Queries